 That’s right- there are ways you can actually improve your sleep quality without spending more time in bed!
-Here are five easy hacks to ensure you’re maximizing those zzz’s.
+Here are six easy hacks to ensure you’re maximizing those zzz’s.

 You’re not giving yourself a caffeine cutoff.
 (This goes for booze, too.)

 I’m all-in on the cold brew craze and recently found myself reaching for a bottle of it later in the afternoon.
 Plenty safe, I figured, since I’m in bed around 11 p.m. most nights.
 Wrong.
 Caffeine can have sleep-disruptive effects even six hours before bedtime, according to a recent study at Wayne State College of Medicine.

 The study investigated the effects of caffeine at bedtime, three hours and six hours prior.
 It found that even in that six-hour window —which most of us would consider safe— total sleep time and sleep efficiency (time asleep relative to time in bed) were negatively impacted by caffeine.